-On such ‘off’ days we sit and contemplate our lives.
-I usually get frustrated by each and everything and feel sorry for myself.
-But at the end of this phase, I realize that the day just went by, and I might have wasted a perfectly good, productive day.
-On such days, what you need to is lick your wounds, dust off, and get up and play.
+On such ‘off’ days, we sit and contemplate our lives.
+We get frustrated by each and everything and feel sorry for ourselves.
+But at the end of this phase, we realize that the day just went by, and we might have wasted a perfect, productive day.
+You need to give yourself a slack, dust off, get up, and play.

-For many, this phase doesn’t last very long and for others like me, may need a couple of days to get better.
-But here are some ways that could help you turn the switch back on and motivate yourself to do well.
-Read on!
+For some, this phase may not last long, and for others like me, I may need a couple of days to feel better.
+But here are some ways that could help you turn the switch back on and motivate yourself to sail through the day.

 How To Motivate Yourself On ‘Off’ Days?